Pushpagiri Vihara: Historical mentions

 The Chinese traveler Xuanzang (c.
 602–644) describes a sangharama (monastery) named Pu-se-p'o-k'i-li in the south-west region of a country, whose name is variously transliterated as U-Cha or Wu-T-U. Scholars such as Stanislas Julien and Samuel Beal restored Pu-se-po-k'i-li as "Pushpagiri", and name of the country as Ota or "Udra".
 Scholars identify this country as Odra in present-day Odisha.
 Xuanzang describes the monastery as follows:

 A 3rd century inscription of the Andhra Ikshvaku king Vira-purusha-datta, found at Nagarjunakonda (in present-day Andhra Pradesh), mentions that an upasika named Bodhisiri made numerous endowments to Buddhist establishments.
 One of these included sponsoring the erection of a stone mandapa at "Puphagiri".
 According to Thomas E. Donaldson, this is likely same as the Pushpagiri mentioned in Xuanzang's records ("Puphagiri" being the Pali form of the Sanskrit "Pushpagiri), and was located in the present-day Odisha.
 Pratapaditya Pal notes that if this identification is true, the site in Odisha must have been established by at least 3rd century.
 However, some other scholars, such as Dineshchandra Sircar and B. S. L. Hanumantha Rao, identify this "Puphagiri" with Pushpagiri Temple Complex in the present-day Cuddapah District of Andhra Pradesh.

 The 9th century Buddhist monk Prajna, after spending 18 years in various places including Nalanda, settled in an unnamed monastery of Wu-ch'a (identified with Odra), before going to China.
 A few scholars, such as Prabhat Mukherjee, identify this monastery with Pushpagiri.
+Xuanzang, the Chinese Buddhist scholar and traveler, visited the site and referred to it as "Puspagiri."
+The Mahastupa located here is one of the ten illustrious stupas that Emperor Ashoka is said to have erected.